 Bluehost vs GoDaddy : Final Thoughts

-In my opinion if you’re strictly choosing between GoDaddy or Bluehost the only reason to get GoDaddy over Bluehost would be their 12 for one-year promotion as this comes with a free domain name and an email box as well.
+Bluehost and GoDaddy In my opinion if you’re strictly choosing between GoDaddy or Bluehost the only reason to get GoDaddy over Bluehost would be their 12 for one-year promotion as this comes with a free domain name and an email box as well.

-And the absolute worst case scenario you can still use the domain name and email services for one year with absolutely any other web WordPress hosting service that you choose so it’s worth it in itself.
+And the absolute worst case scenario you can still use the domain name and email services for one year with absolutely any other web WordPress Web hosting service that you choose so it’s worth it in itself.

-Because domain names usually cost more than $12 a year and for the web hosting service itself you can either use it to host some joke projects or use it as a backup if your main WordPress hosting service simply goes down and you need to avoid a lot of downtimes.
+Because domain names usually cost more than $12 a year and for the Shared hosting service itself you can either use it to host some joke projects or use it as a backup if your main WordPress web hosting service simply goes down and you need to avoid a lot of downtimes.
 But this is their special offer and you may or may not find at the time of you reading this.

 Why Bluehost is the best?

-Obviously Bluehost does pretty much everything that GoDaddy is doing much cheaper and with less marketing tricks to avoid.
+Obviously, Bluehost does pretty much everything that GoDaddy is doing much cheaper and with less marketing tricks to avoid.

 Check out the Bluehost VPS hosting if you have traffic intensive website